sybila/biodivine-aeon-py/lib-param-bn/README.md

 pip install biodivine_boolean_networks
 ```

 A basic example of usage for the Python byndings is provided in this [Jupyter notebook](https://deepnote.com/project/Aeonpy-Examples-CR33GbmyS2e4tqqZCcCwjA/%2Fexample_bn.ipynb).
 To learn more details about the library, please refer to the original [Rust repository](https://github.com/sybila/biodivine-lib-param-bn) where you can find detailed documentation about its capabilities.
-Also, the documentation comments in this repository may be helpful to understand how some of the elements were translated from Rust to Python.
+Also, the documentation comments in this repository may be helpful to understand how some elements were translated from Rust to Python.